caleb-sideras/temporary-framework-starter/src/app/docs/_markdown/introduction.md

 ## What is the Temporary Framework?

-Temporary is a [Go]() framework for building full-stack web applications using [Templ]() and [HTMX]().
+Temporary is a [Go](https://go.dev/) framework for building full-stack web applications using [Templ](https://templ.guide/) and [HTMX](https://htmx.org/).
 It tightly couples these technologies together and introduces other primitives to help you build web-applications easier and faster.
 Under the hood Temporary abstracts routing, building, serving and more.
-To better understand why Temporary was made, please read this [blog post]().

 ## Main Features